ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

    Enter that information in the collaborative [Google Sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ
      Gyc_-wobHFb7HZxp27mrAHGPmnjRU/edit?usp=sharing)

-   • How many loci were filtered and for what reasons?
+   • How many loci were filtered?

    • Familiarize yourself with the population genetics statistics produced by the populations component of stacks `populations.sumstats_summary.tsv` inside the `output_denovo` folder